ivanyordanovgt/brawl-stars-bot/README.md

 Other playstyles are currently worked on!

 ### How LDPlayer should look
 Start it and press the middle button on the top right (Which maximizes the window).
-Do not press F11, tabs on the top left should be visible.
+Do not press F11, tabs on the top left should be visible. (so LDPlayer is fullscreen windowed)

 ### How to start
-1. Write the name of the brawler and click on the autocomplete to select it
+1. Click the brawler you want the bot to play
-2. Write your goal of trophies
-3. Click "set"
-4. After you've done that for all the brawlers you want **Open brawl stars**
+2. Select if you want it to farm mastery or trophies
+3. Write the brawler current trophies and mastereis under "trophies" and "masteries
+4. Write the goal for the brawler under "push until".
+If you have selected "trophies" at step 2 it will play till the amount of trophies given in "push until"
-5. After you are in the brawl stars lobby, click start and don't touch anything else
+5. Open Brawl stars on LDPlayer, be in the lobby and click start on the bot menu.
+Do not move anything else from that point.

 ### How to use for 5v5 horizontal maps (vertical are same as 3v3)
 Go into the folder cfg, open the file game_mode.toml with any text editor.
 Change the "type" to 3 or 5.<br>
 - 3 For vertical
 - 5 for horizontal
+!
+Warning !
+Some 5v5 maps are vertical like normal 3v3.
+They should be set to "3"

 ### Key setup
 1. "e" on super the super button
 2. "q" on the middle of "play" btn

-### Only masteries
-If you want the bot to only farm masteries on only one brawler, select your brawler the usual way and select the trophy count to be 799.
-The bot will never reach those trophies on that brawler so it will farm masteries only for it.

 ### How to stop the bot
 Move your mouse to any corner of the screen and the bot will stop.